twopiharris/showCaseS23/README.md

 game can be played on a traditional computer as well as the cabinet.

-    EG:  press f or red button for player1 to fire press i or red button for player2 to fire
+    EG:  press f or red button for player1 to fire press h or red button for player2 to fire

 **Left stick**

               w - up
-    a - left
+    a - left     +    d - right
               s - down
-    d - right

 **Left Buttons**